 Options: T, P

-The shame is that the PC-1246 is judged unfairly by many unfamiliar with Sharp because of the tardiness of the PC-8, when in reality it was not at all dismal compared with its contemporaries at the time of its initial development.
-As a low-cost version of the PC-1250/PC-1251, it did achieve its market purpose, and it is the lightest yet easily the most durable of the Pocket Computers with its rugged hard case -- durability being a quality many Pocket Computers, even the ones Tandy didn't import, seriously lacked, and it is in fact the only Tandy Pocket Computer that does have such a rigid case.
-It also sported the same 11-pin I/O port, meaning it could accept PC-125x peripherals, and its BASIC was completely compatible such that anything that could tolerate the smaller screen would run without modification otherwise.
+The shame is that the PC-1246 is judged unfairly by many unfamiliar with Sharp because the PC-8 came out so late, when in reality it was perfectly comparable with its contemporaries at its initial release.
+As a low-cost version of the PC-1250/PC-1251, it did achieve its market purpose at the time, and it is the lightest yet easily the most durable of the Pocket Computers with its rugged hard case -- durability being a quality many Pocket Computers, even the ones Tandy didn't import, seriously lacked, and it is in fact the only Tandy Pocket Computer that does have such a rigid enclosure.
+It also sported the same 11-pin I/O port and could connect to existing PC-125x peripherals, and its BASIC was completely compatible such that anything that could tolerate the smaller screen would run without modification otherwise.
 Although it lacked reservable keys, something sorely missed, it did offer keyword key combinations and could still simulate reserve keys in a limited sense with the defined key function and some programming.
 Finally, the free memory count when compared with the PC-1250 was nearly equal.

 For 1983, then, the PC-1246 was adequate, but in 1987 it was pointless.
-Although the MSRP was not unreasonable, at $59.95, it merely appeared as decent as it did solely when compared to the underpowered, unexpandable and low quality PC-7.
-While a step up from that preceding unmitigated disaster (and $10 less to boot), it was still a dismal way to finish the Tandy Pocket Computer series but incredibly was in fact outsold and outlasted by those very same ancestors.
+Although the MSRP was not unreasonable at $59.95, it merely appeared as decent as it did solely when compared to the underpowered, unexpandable and low quality PC-7.
+While a step up from that preceding unmitigated disaster (and $10 cheaper), it was still a dismal way to finish the Tandy Pocket Computer series.
 Along with the PC-5, it had one of the shortest lifetimes of any Pocket Computer, lasting less than a year.

 The PC-8 is fully compatible with all PC-3 peripherals, so no special peripherals unique to it were produced, and the PC-2's large travel case was also billed as compatible.